 The diffusion factor of the lung for carbon monoxide (DLco) is an important prognostic factor in IPAH and connective tissue disease associated with PAH (CTD-PAH) (Benza et al., 2010) and is typically reduced in these groups.
 DLco is a function of pulmonary capillary volume (Vc) and pulmonary membrane diffusion capacity (Dm), consequently in those patients with pulmonary arterial hypertension associated with congenital heart disease (CHD-PAH) and an associated systemic to pulmonary shunt (left to right), this value may be elevated.
 It is also imperative when measuring this value that a person’s forced vital capacity (FVC) is greater than 1 litre so that a single breath DLco can be measured.

 In patients with systemic sclerosis an isolated reduction in DLco is a frequent finding (Hoeper & Vonk-Noordegraaf, 2017).
 By comparing a person’s DLco to their FVC, investigators were able to significantly predict “isolated pulmonary hypertension” in a cohort of SSc patients (Steen et al., 1992) .
-In this group the DLco was disproportionately low when compared to the FVC, hence the notion of FVC%/DLCO% measurement used in systemic sclerosis PH screening tools e.g. DETECT (Coghlan et al., 2014).
+In this group the DLco was disproportionately low when compared to the FVC, hence the notion of FVC%/DLCO% measurement used in systemic sclerosis PH screening tools e.g., DETECT (Coghlan et al., 2014).
 Steen at al also demonstrated that 22% of patients with systemic sclerosis developed PAH with an FVC/DLco >1.4 (Steen et al., 1992).
-This ratio is rarely utilised in the IPAH population but one study has suggested its positive predictive value in 61 patients with evidence of PH, however only 28 of these patients belonged to Group 1 i.e. true PAH (Donato et al., 2017).
+This ratio is rarely utilised in the IPAH population but one study has suggested its positive predictive value in 61 patients with evidence of PH, however only 28 of these patients belonged to Group 1 i.e., true PAH (Donato et al., 2017).

 Exercise testing